krishnalalxag/test/README.md

          void battery_health_measuring_initialisations();
    ```
 Note:
-The above API will install the ADC1_DRIVER to measure the ADC voltage for GPIO_PIN.
+The above API will install the ADC1_DRIVER to measure the ADC voltage for GPIO_PIN_34.

 __3. After Initialisation,call the Battery_Health_Monitor API to know the Battery Percentage across the GPIO_34__
   ```